Starsakary/JustLend-doc/developers/justlend-protocol-contracts/jtokens.md

 ### Introduction

-Each asset supported by the Compound Protocol is integrated through a cToken contract, which is an [EIP-20](https://eips.ethereum.org/EIPS/eip-20)s as collateral.
+Each asset supported by the Compound Protocol is integrated through a jToken contract, which is an [EIP-20](https://eips.ethereum.org/EIPS/eip-20)s as collateral.

 jTokens are the primary means of interacting with the Compound Protocol; when a user mints, redeems, borrows, repays a borrow, liquidates a borrow, or transfers jTokens, she will do so using the jToken contract.

-There are currently two types of cTokens: CErc20 and CEther.
+There are currently two types of jTokens: CErc20 and CEther.
 Though both types expose the EIP-20 interface, CErc20 wraps an underlying ERC-20 asset, while CEther simply wraps Ether itself.
 As such, the core functions which involve transferring an asset into the protocol have slightly different interfaces depending on the type, each of which is shown below.

-#### How do cTokens earn interest?
+#### How do jTokens earn interest?

 Each market has its own Supply interest rate (APR).
-Interest isn't distributed; instead, simply by holding cTokens, you'll earn interest.
+Interest isn't distributed; instead, simply by holding jTokens, you'll earn interest.

-cTokens accumulates interest through their exchange rate — over time, each cToken becomes convertible into an increasing amount of it's underlying asset, even while the number of cTokens in your wallet stays the same.
+jTokens accumulates interest through their exchange rate — over time, each jToken becomes convertible into an increasing amount of it's underlying asset, even while the number of jTokens in your wallet stays the same.

-#### Do I need to calculate the cToken exchange rate?
+#### Do I need to calculate the jToken exchange rate?

-When a market is launched, the cToken exchange rate (how much ETH one cETH is worth) begins at 0.020000 — and increases at a rate equal to the compounding market interest rate.
+When a market is launched, the jToken exchange rate (how much ETH one cETH is worth) begins at 0.020000 — and increases at a rate equal to the compounding market interest rate.
 For example, after one year, the exchange rate might equal 0.021591.

-Each user has the same cToken exchange rate; there’s nothing unique to your wallet that you have to worry about.
+Each user has the same jToken exchange rate; there’s nothing unique to your wallet that you have to worry about.

 #### Can you walk me through an example?